lvdmaaten/lvdmaaten.github.io/software/index.md

 ---

+## Torchnet

+[Torchnet](http://www.github.com/torchnet/torchnet) is a framework for torch which provides a set of abstractions aiming at encouraging code re-use as well as encouraging modular programming.
+Torchnet was developed by Ronan Collobert, Laurens van der Maaten, and Armand Joulin.
+See [this paper](../publications/papers/Torchnet_2016.pdf) for more information.

+---

 ## Divvy

 [Divvy](http://divvy.ucsd.edu) is a a tool for exploratory data analysis with unsupervised machine learning.
 [Divvy](http://divvy.ucsd.edu) was developed by [Joshua Lewis](http://www.cogsci.ucsd.edu/~josh/), me, and [Virginia de Sa](http://www.cogsci.ucsd.edu/~desa/), and is available [here](http://divvy.ucsd.edu).
 The code corresponds to the following paper: